MADHURPUROHIT/Gradient_Generator/README.md

 # Gradient_Generator
 This is gradient generator website, which is made using HTML, CSS, JS while learning.
 In this website I add a functionality so that you can easily copy your gradient with just one click.
+This is my 1st project after learning DOM & Events in JS.